Our dental examination for both new and regular patients comprises of 3 key parts:

 All members of staff are required to participate in regular CPR (cardiopulmonary resuscitation) training and also in the management of medical emergencies.

 As a Practice we receive annual training in fire safety and all our fire safety equipment is checked and inspected on a regular basis.
-We also have dedicated Fire Marshall’s who have received extra training in fire safety – Andrew Chalmers, Jamie Denholm, Paul Flint, Sally Boyes and Natalie Tomlinson.
+We also have dedicated Fire Marshall’s who have received extra training in fire safety – Andrew Chalmers, Jamie Denholm, Paul Flint, Sally Boyes and Natalie Boyle.

 We take complaints very seriously and try to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.